sumeghSinghchouhan/RNN_Stock_Price_Prediction/README.md

 Data Description
 You have been provided with four CSV files corresponding to four stocks: AMZN, GOOGL, IBM, and MSFT.
 The files contain historical data that were gathered from the websites of the stock markets where these companies are listed: NYSE and NASDAQ.
 The columns in all four files are identical.
 Let's take a look at them:

 Date: The values in this column specify the date on which the values were recorded.
-In all four files, the dates range from Jaunary 1, 2006 to January 1, 2018.

 Open: The values in this column specify the stock price on a given date when the stock market opens.